 - Providing your social security number.

 We don’t charge a fee to make a transfer to your bank.
-If your debit card is eligible to receive withdrawals from your PayPal account, you will be provided the option to use it when you transfer money out of your PayPal balance (subject to a $0.25, which will be deducted from each withdrawal).
+If your debit card is eligible to receive withdrawals from your PayPal account, you will be provided the option to use it when you transfer money out of your PayPal balance, subject to the fees applicable to such transfers that can be found on the Fees for Transferring Balance (for personal accounts) page and the Fees for Transferring Balance (for business accounts) page and that will be disclosed to you in advance each time you initiate such a withdrawal.

 When you withdraw funds from an ATM using a PayPal-branded debit card, you may be charged a fee by the owner of the ATM and an additional fee by us per the terms of your Cardholder Agreement that can be found on the Legal Agreements page.
 Other withdrawal limits also apply to the use of your PayPal-branded debit card.
 Please refer to the applicable Cardholder Agreement for details that can be found on the Legal Agreements page.